At least 10,000 join protest march against Irish water charge

 Ireland is expected to be Europe's fastest-growing economy this year after its exit from an international bailout in 2013, but the water issue has touched a raw nerve in a public wearied by years of austerity and frustrated by an uneven recovery.

-The government plans to levy direct charges on households to use water for the first time next year, in the final piece of a 30 billion euro ($37.5 billion) austerity drive.
+The government plans to levy direct charges on households to use water for the first time next year, in the final piece of a 30 billion euro (24 billion pounds) austerity drive.

 People were bussed into Dublin from all round the country.
 Waving Irish flags and banners that read "Enough is enough!" and "We won't pay", they filled the streets near parliament to demand a change of policy.